PhD in Nursing Science

 The UF College of Nursing is committed to helping you meet your educational and career goals.
 Explore the various ways we can help to financially support your PhD education.

 Students whose prior study, work experience and proposed research focus, are congruent with the research focal areas of the College of Nursing are strongly encouraged to apply.
-Research focal areas are listed under Program Description.
+Faculty members’ areas of research can be found above.

 If interested please contact: